hubaksis/org.openhab.binding.xiaomigatewayv3/README.md

 ## Any custom content here!

-To compile: run mvn clean install -pl :org.openhab.binding.xiaomigatewayv3 -D"spotless.check.skip"=true

-I use command: mvn clean install -D"spotless.check.skip"=true -DskipChecks
+To compile - I use the command: mvn clean install -D"spotless.check.skip"=true -DskipChecks